-Matt Johnson is the MYalliance Mental Health Systems Coordinator for the MAISD.
-Matt's main goals are to support and assist in Mental Health Systems placement and utilization in the school districts and ensure we can sustain funding for these systems moving forward.
+The purpose of the MYalliance Mental Health Systems Coordinator at the MAISD is to support and assist in Mental Health Systems placement and utilization in the school districts and ensure we can sustain funding for these systems moving forward.

 The School Climate and Culture Consultant for the Muskegon Area Intermediate School District (MAISD) works as the director of the Project SAFE Grant Focusing on creating supportive and safe school environments that promote and teach positive student behaviors and provide a continuum of behavioral and mental health supports for students within Muskegon County schools.

 Behavior Support Consultants (Muskegon ISD)

-Kiana Longnecker and Kelly VanDyke are our Project Safe Grant-funded Behavior Support Consultants from the Muskegon Area ISD.
+Project Safe Grant-funded Behavior Support Consultants from the Muskegon Area ISD support Oakridge Public Schools.
 This support and leadership through this grant is temporary with the following intended outcomes:

 - Increase academic achievement and create a positive, trauma-sensitive climate and culture